molinzhang/Stochastic-offset-enhanced-restricted-slice-excitation-and-refocusing-designs/README.md

 ### 1. Stochastic Offset Strategy

-We have adopted a stochastic offset strategy to address the 'fixed-point' artifacts that can arise during the optimization of fixed points in the magnetization profile.
+We have adopted a stochastic offset strategy to address the 'fixed-point' artifacts in the resultant magnetization profile that can arise as a result of performing optimizations on fixed points as the spatial locations.

 ### 2. Refocusing Designs